Market & comparison education

 What to do next

-For "How to read creator recommendations without turning it into a sales claim", choose one low-pressure action: pick a repeatable routine before looking for more exercises.
-Use the related Orena guide for "How to read creator recommendations without turning it into a sales claim" when you want app support for that action.
-The useful signal for "How to read creator recommendations without turning it into a sales claim" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.
+For "Claim reading: creator recommendations", choose one low-pressure action: pick a repeatable routine before looking for more exercises.
+Use the related Orena guide for "Claim reading: creator recommendations" when you want app support for that action.
+The useful signal for "Claim reading: creator recommendations" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.

 Evidence boundary